Dr. Pruitt in Kentucky adopts TV Frasier's, "I'm Listening."

 - How should we measure student and school success?

 - How do we ensure all students and schools are successful?

 - How should we celebrate school success?

-For more comments and pictures from this event, follow #KyEdListens on Twitter or facebook.
-(The photo above is Dr. Stephen Pruitt, Kathy Setterman, Kentucky Arts Council Board member and Brenda Martin, National PTA Social Media Ambassador.
+For more comments and pictures from this event, follow #KyEdListens on Twitter or Facebook.
+(The photo above includes Dr. Stephen Pruitt, Kathy Setterman, Kentucky Arts Council Board member and Brenda Martin, National PTA Social Media Ambassador.
 Photo by Becky Blessings, KDE Director of Communications.)